MutDafny: A Mutation-Based Approach to Assess Dafny Specifications: Novel mutation operators for Dafny

 \subsection{Synthesized operators}

-Our bugfix analysis led to (i) the synthesis of 10 new mutation operators (nine that although were found in bugfixes of Dafny programs, could be applied to programs written in other programming languages; and one tailored for Dafny programs), and (ii) the extension of the previously proposed mutation operator \emph{COR} to support Dafny specificities.
-We briefly describe the 11 mutation operators in the following subsections.
-For each operator, we provide the url to one example from the analyzed commits.
-For some operators, we provide a code example of the original and mutated version in diff format to complement their description.\footnote{Each diff applies the corresponding mutation operator to an existing code, i.e., introduces a \emph{mistake}.} Next, we complete our answer to \textbf{RQ1} by listing and describing these new mutation operators.
+Our bugfix analysis led to (i) the synthesis of 10 new mutation operators (nine that, although found in bugfixes of Dafny programs, could also be applied to programs written in other programming languages; and one tailored for Dafny), and (ii) the extension of the previously proposed mutation operator \emph{COR} to support Dafny specificities.
+We briefly describe the 11 operators in the following subsections.
+For each operator, we provide the URL to one example from the analyzed commits, and, for some, a code example of the original and mutated versions in diff format to complement their description\footnote{Each diff applies the corresponding mutation operator to an existing code, i.e., introduces a \emph{mistake}.}.
+Next, we complete our answer to \textbf{RQ1} by listing and describing these new mutation operators.